Duty of Care in Illinois Injury Cases Explained

 How Long Do You Have to Act After a Breach of Duty?

-Illinois has strict time limits for filing different kinds of cases, and some claims (especially against government agencies or in medical malpractice) have special notice rules.
-If you wait too long, you may lose your right to recover, no matter how serious the breach of duty was.
+Illinois has strict time limits for filing injury cases, and some claims carry special rules.
+If you wait too long, you can lose your right to recover, no matter how serious the breach was.
+Medical malpractice cases have shorter windows.
+Claims against government agencies require notice within a short timeframe.
+Nursing home cases can be complicated because sometimes the harm isn’t apparent right away.

-Because these deadlines can be tricky, it is wise to talk with a lawyer as soon as you can after a serious injury, a major change in your health, or a suspicious death in a facility or hospital.
+The safest move is to talk with a lawyer as soon as possible after a serious injury, a major change in someone’s health, or a death in a facility that feels preventable.
+We can evaluate whether the clock is running and what we need to do to preserve your rights.

 When Should You Talk With a Personal Injury Lawyer?

-You do not need to know the exact law about duty of care to reach out for help.
-That is your lawyer’s job.
-You should think about calling a lawyer if:
+You don’t need to understand the technical law about duty of care to reach out.
+That’s what we’re here for.
+You should consider calling if:

 • You were badly hurt in a crash, fall, or medical event

-• Someone in a nursing home has pressure sores, repeated falls, or sudden decline
+• Someone in a nursing home has developed pressure sores, fallen repeatedly, or shown sudden decline

 • A baby suffered a serious birth injury

-• A loved one’s death feels preventable or unexplained
+• A loved one’s death feels preventable or was unexplained

-• An insurance company is blaming you or downplaying your injuries
+• An insurance company is blaming you or dismissing your injuries

 You can learn more about who we are and how we work on our Our Firm page and by exploring the rest of our blog.